ansibleguy/ansible_tutorial/2/Readme.md

   * Sensitive data can also be protected from being logged in clear-text using the ['no_log' parameter](https://docs.ansible.com/ansible/latest/reference_appendices/logging.html).
 Most Modules also implement this for secrets you pass to them.
   * Secrets that are [prompted at runtime](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_prompts.html#hashing-values-supplied-by-vars-prompt) can also be encrypted.
+* **Configuration**
+  * Working with complex configurations that require [multiple scopes](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#scoping-variables) (_host, group, role, execution, ..._) can be challenging when using raw scripting.
+Ansible handles much of the mind-boggling logic in the background so we as admins/users don't have to deal with it.

 ----